dialex/start-testing/docs/concepts/tester-responsibilities.md

 3. **What could go wrong?** *What's the impact?
 Who would suffer?
 How long would it take to fix it?*
 4. **How would we find out?** *Can we detect a failure?
 Can we prevent or mitigate it?*

+As you can see, bugs are just one example of all the types of useful information that a tester can find.

 Once you have gathered that information, share it with your team and other relevant stakeholders.
 Be mindful about your audience — deliver just the right amount of data using the most effective medium for them (e.g. using diagrams for non-technical people).